Rick-McCoy/MIDIWavenet/README.md

 ### Sampling

-Make sure your checkpoints are under /Checkpoints.
+Make sure your checkpoint is under /Checkpoints.

-The two checkpoints with the largest number in its name will be automatically selected.
+If multiple checkpoints are present, the checkpoint with the largest number in its name will be automatically selected.

 Then, run